 We announced previously (4th February 2011) that a local market study to identify potential sales had been completed and that we would be pursuing several leads.

 Following commissioning over past weeks and the subsequent confirmation of the new, lower cost of production we have sought and achieved our first local sale.

 ECT Chief Executive, Kos Galtos said the opportunity to generate even modest sales from the pilot plant will help underpin and off-set the cost of producing large sample quantities destined for both the domestic and global market.

 This is a real bonus as the Coldry pilot plant was never intended to be profitable.
 We often get asked if we have a commercial plant.
 Now we do.

-Mr. Michael Mason, General Manager of BAIC said, “Following a series of test burns, we found that Coldry combusts much more thoroughly than briquettes in our furnace, resulting in less tonnage required to do the same job, and less waste material for disposal.
-That’s good for business”.
+Mr. Michael Mason, General Manager of BAIC said, "Following a series of test burns, we found that Coldry combusts much more thoroughly than briquettes in our furnace, resulting in less tonnage required to do the same job and less waste material for disposal.
+That's good for business".

 The Company is scheduled to produce several thousand tonnes of Coldry in coming months to meet the needs of domestic testing by power stations in addition to the sale of pellets to BAIC.

-Situated in Maryborough, central Victoria, BAIC are in the business of processing and drying animal blood sourced from abattoirs to produce dry protein meal.
+Situated in Maryborough, central Victoria, BAIC is in the business of processing and drying animal blood sourced from abattoirs to produce dry protein meal.
 The protein meal is used as a high-value feed supplement for livestock.

 Coldry Test at BAIC